 Whether your son or daughter is entitled to automobile insurance benefits in the above situations can vary dramatically depending on whether your child owns his or her own automobile registered in MN, or if they are covered under your automobile insurance.
 For example, if your child owns his or her own automobile registered in Minnesota, they would be entitled to the following under Minnesota law:

 1. Under the first scenario, your daughter would have access to no-fault automobile insurance benefits (medical expenses and wage loss benefits up to $20,000 each) from her own car insurance.
-She would also have a right to uninsured motorist benefits (since the careless driver was uninsured) under his automobile insurance policy.
+She would also have a right to uninsured motorist benefits (since the careless driver was uninsured) under her automobile insurance policy.

 2. In the second scenario, you son would have access to no-fault benefits as described, as well a potentially underinsured motorist coverage.
 In other words, if the friend’s liability insurance were not enough to compensate him for his injuries, your son would have access to underinsured motorist benefits under his auto insurance policy.